Nikhitas22/car-insurance-claim-prediction/README.md

 This project builds a **claim prediction model** using Python and translates model outputs into **actionable business insights** using Power BI.

+## Dataset
+Due to GitHub file size limits, large dataset ZIP files are excluded from this repository.

+Please use the provided `train.csv` and `test.csv` files to run the project.
+If the full dataset is required, it can be downloaded separately.

 ---

 ## 🧠 Key Features